-Photo Courtesy to Zied Nsir Photography
+Photo Courtesy to Zied Nsir Photography.

 September has come.
 Time to pack my things and settle in another house that does not feel like home.
 Even my own home does not feel like home.
 I still haven't found home yet.
 I cannot find one as the rusty chains of patriarchy are keeping me from finding one.
 From finding my Utopia.
 From finding my home.